material-components/material-components-android/docs/components/NavigationDrawer.md

 *   `DrawerLayout`
     *   [Class definition](https://developer.android.com/reference/kotlin/androidx/drawerlayout/widget/DrawerLayout)

-The following example shows a modal navigation drawer with a top app bar.
+The following example shows a modal navigation drawer.

-![2 views: screen with top app bar; nav drawer covering left side with scrim over remaining screen.](assets/navigationdrawer/navigation_drawer_modal.png)
+![A screen with a modal navigation drawer open.
+The drawer container "Header title", "Header text", and 6 items.](assets/navigationdrawer/navigation-drawer-modal.png)

 In the layout: